jackbrewer/fodslings.co.uk/services.markdown

     </div>
   </div>

-  <p>Please note that unfortunately my garden space is not suitable for wheelchairs or buggies, and that there are several steps up to the cabin.
+  <p>Please note that unfortunately my home consultation space is not suitable for wheelchairs or buggies, and that there are several steps up to the cabin.
 If you have mobility issues or other accessibility needs please do get in touch as I may be able to visit you in your own home or in an accessible public space.</p>

 </div>